InterviewMap/CS-Interview-Knowledge-Map/Network/Network_en.md

 ## State machine

-  HTTP is stateless, so TCP which is based on HTTP is also stateless.
+HTTP is stateless, so TCP which is under the HTTP is also stateless.
 It seems like that TCP links two ends, client and server, but it is actually that both these two ends maintain the state together:
 ![](https://user-gold-cdn.xitu.io/2018/5/1/1631bef9e3c60035?w=1280&h=965&f=png&s=101432)

 The state machine of TCP is very complicated, and it is closely related to the handshake of opening and closing a connection.
 Now we'll talk something about these two kinds of handshake.